Updated: September, 2025

-As utilities consider the implementation of a new system, they may find it necessary to continue supporting the billing of legacy services.
+As utilities consider the implementation of a new system, they may find it necessary to continue supporting the legacy electricity CRM system and billing.
 For instance, during the gradual transition to smart meters and the migration of all customers to the new system, parallel support for legacy services is also essential.

 Furthermore, utility companies’ decision-makers may experience uncertainty regarding the complete scope of future system requirements in certain areas, given the immature stage of smart grid technology.